TI-84 Plus CE series: TI-84 Plus CE-T

 In 2016, the TI-84 Plus CE-T was released for the European educational market.
 The only significant difference from the CE model is the addition of an LED that blinks while the calculator is in Press-to-Test mode.

 Hardware revisions M and later (which were manufactured starting May 2019) have a revamped PCB, improved architecture, and a new flash chip.
 Due to this change, these more recent revisions have seen a significant improvement in overall speed.

 TI-84 Plus CE Python

 The TI-84 Plus CE-T Python was released in 2021 and provides OS version 5.6 and above with the ability to program the calculator in Python and includes a preloaded bundle of applications.
 The Python implementation is extremely slow compared to NumWorks and HP calculators due to the use of an ARM coprocessor running CircuitPython, which communicates to the calculator via 115200 baud UART serial.
 In the North American market, the TI-84 Plus CE Python replaced the existing TI-84 Plus CE in 2021.

 Around 2021, Texas Instruments removed the charging light (notably on the black model).

+In 2026, Texas Instruments discontinued the TI 84 CE Python, and moved all Python coding to the TI 84 Evo.